kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 		:width: 750px
 		:align: center

 	#.
-Assuming that the CO\ :sub:`2` data set is from phase I operation, the control limits were calculated as follows:
+Assuming that the CO\ :sub:`2` data set is from phase 1 operation, the control limits were calculated as follows:

 		*	Assume subgroups are independent
 		*	:math:`\bar{\bar{x}} =\frac{1}{K}\sum\limits_{k=1}^K\bar{x}_k= 53.5`\